Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB333', 'Installing Rapise Browser Extensions without Internet Access')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB333.aspx">KB333</a> Installing Rapise Browser Extensions without Internet Access

-Normally you can install the add-ons for Chrome and Firefox directly from the brower's app store (just search for Rapise).
+Normally you can install the add-ons for Chrome and Firefox directly from the browser's app store (just search for Rapise).
 This is the easiest option, and avoids the need to run the browsers in developer mode.

 ### <a onclick="return RegisterKbClick('KB331', 'How to Check if Rapise Can Test My Delphi Application')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB331.aspx">KB331</a> How to Check if Rapise Can Test My Delphi Application